Your role as a Locum Pharmacist is crucial in supporting the management of medical conditions and an integral part of patient care.

 What is a Locum Pharmacist?

-Pharmacists are qualified medical professionals who are experts in medicines, including their uses, applications, effects on the human body and how they work and interact with other drugs.
+A Pharmacist is a qualified medical professional with expertise in medicines, their uses, applications, effects on the human body and how they work and interact with other drugs.
 Pharmacists are experts in the formulation, compounding, storage and dispensing of medications.
-They are crucial in supporting the management of medical conditions and an integral part of patient care.

-A Locum Pharmacist is a Pharmacist who is self-employed.
-They work for pharmacies (clients) who pay them directly for the services they provide.
+As a Locum Pharmacist, you’re a pharmacist who is self-employed.
+You work for pharmacies (clients) who pay you directly for the services you provide.

 - Hospitals (NHS or private)